abhiram25/LS_120_notes/Lesson1_notes/Practice_questions.md

   ```
   **Solution**

-  The output of the last line is `"Sparky"` because we created the instance method `speak` to call on the
+  The output of the last line is _"arf"_ because when created the instance method `speak`, the method
-  instance or object of the class `GoodDog`.
+  returned _"arf"_.